sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * By default smartswitch midplane IP address assignment will be done using internal DHCP.
 * Please refer to the [ip-address-assignment document](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md) for IP address assignment between the switch host and the DPUs.
 * The second option is the static IP address assignment.
-* A midplane state change handler will be implemented to monitor PCIe link state change events and DPU control-plane and data-plane state transitions mainly for HA.
+* A DPU state change handler will be implemented to monitor PCIe link state change events, DPU control-plane and data-plane state transitions mainly for HA.
-* There will be a separate hld for the midplane state change handler.
+* There will be a separate hld for the DPU state change handler.

 ### 3.4 Debug & RMA
 CLI Extensions and Additions